intel/neural-compressor/examples/helloworld/tf1.x/README.md

 Step-by-Step
 ============

-This is Hello World to demonstrate how to quick start with Intel® Low Precision Optimization Tool.The example is based on frozen pb and mnist dataset.
+This is Hello World to demonstrate how to quick start with Intel® Low Precision Optimization Tool.The example is based on frozen pb and mnist dataset and it will use a model self defined evalutor function to do quantization.

 ## Prerequisite